ochafik/minja/README.md

 Minja is a minimalistic reimplementation of the [Jinja](https://github.com/pallets/jinja/) templating engine for C++ LLM projects (such as [llama.cpp](https://github.com/ggerganov/llama.cpp)).

 It is **not general purpose**: it includes just what’s needed for actual chat templates (very limited set of filters, tests and language features).
-Users with different needs should look at third-party alternatives such as [Jinja2Cpp](https://github.com/jinja2cpp/Jinja2Cpp), [Jinja2CppLight](https://github.com/hughperkins/Jinja2CppLight), [inja](https://github.com/pantor/inja), none of which we endorse.
+Users with different needs should look at third-party alternatives such as [Jinja2Cpp](https://github.com/jinja2cpp/Jinja2Cpp), [Jinja2CppLight](https://github.com/hughperkins/Jinja2CppLight), or [inja](https://github.com/pantor/inja) (none of which we endorse).

 ## Design goals: